-- pulmonary embolism or a blood clot in the arteries that supply blood to your lungs
+- pulmonary embolism or a blood clot in the arteries that supply blood to the lungs

-- having fluid in your lungs due to a heart condition
+- having fluid in the lungs due to a heart condition

-Haemoptysis is managed according to the amount and rate of bleeding and how sick you are.
-If your condition is life threatening, you may need to receive urgent treatment to stabilise it before any investigations are done.
+Haemoptysis is managed according to the amount and rate of bleeding.
+If your condition is life threatening, you may need urgent treatment before any investigations are done.

-To find out the cause of your coughing up blood, your doctor will likely ask you questions about your cough.
-These may include the following:
+To find out the cause of coughing up blood, the doctor will ask questions that may include the following: